CAAPIM/Xamarin-MAS-Foundation/Guides/iOS/IOS_GUIDES.md

 If you have custom endpoints installed on the MAG, you can make direct and secure HTTPS calls to them using the following methods.

+#### Build Request with MASRequestBuilder

+The MASRequestBuilder lets you programatically customize a request with the MASRequest object.

 ```c#
 //  Create MASRequestBuilder with HTTP method
 MASRequestBuilder requestBuilder = new MASRequestBuilder("GET");

 //
 //  Specify an endpoint path, any parameters or headers, and request/response type
 //